The moment you ring the New Year, you are bombarded with diets promising you miracle result, in records time.

 As a practitioner, this is what I hear from the people I help who are trying to get into ketosis:

+“I need help to calculate my macros for ketosis.”
+“I just don’t know if I am doing it right.”
 “I don’t know what is wrong, but I can’t quite get it right!”

 If you need help changing your diet, calculating your macros, and/or identifying what you need to do for success, follow the three steps below and you will be heading in the right direction.